UMT 12x20 white / N38 - board holder

 - Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in a wide range of shapes and sizes, which enhances their versatility in applications.

-- Key role in modern technologies – find application in HDD drives, electric drive mechanisms, medical devices and various technologically advanced devices.
+- Wide application in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: